SAP-samples/teched2023-DA161/exercises/ex2/README.md

 ## Exercise 2.1 Create Basic Calculations within Stories

 Objective: Use the latest calculations available in SAP Analytics Cloud to expose additional information that was not available in your original data model.
-Understand the potential and workflow of blending models and creating calculations in our story.
+Understand the potential and workflow of creating calculations in our story.

 Estimated Time: 5 mins